 - Add cornmeal or masa harina.
 Add a tablespoon or more to a simmering pot of chili and cook for 10-12 minutes.
 Cornmeal and masa harina will thicken the chili.
 However, both additions can slightly alter the texture and taste of the chili to be a tad grainy.

 - Cook the chili longer.
-Simmer the chili, uncovered, for a longer length of time.
+Simmer this 3 bean chili recipe, uncovered, for a longer length of time.
 Continuing to cook the chili will reduce the liquid.
-However, please note if you cook the chili for longer than recommended in the recipe, it could cause the ingredients in your chili to become mushy.
+However, please note if you cook the chili for longer than recommended in the recipe, it could cause the ingredients in your chili to become mushy.<

 - Add chips.
 Add a few handfuls of crushed chips (tortilla or corn) to your chili.
 The chips will absorb excess liquid and at the same time give a bit of texture to your chili.

 A delicious bowl of hearty three bean chili is made even better when you top it with fresh flavors, pile it on potatoes, or serve it with your family’s favorite side dish!
 Below are the best serving ideas and simple ways to take your chili to the next level.